bennettbennett/events/software-engineering-lightning-talks/index.md

 improve software design, development, testing, deployment, telemetry, and the like.

-* Example iddeas for upskilling: how to leverage AI for learning new skills, such as new programming languages, new software programming paradigms, new tooling, etc.
+* Example idea for upskilling: how to leverage AI for learning new skills, such as new programming languages, new software programming paradigms, new tooling, etc.

 ## Talks

 We want each talk to be 6 minutes, then a few minutes for questions, for a maximum 9 minutes total.

 We want each presenter to have a few teammates in the crowd who are prepared with a few suitable questions, just in case no one else asks anything.
 In other words, we specifically want to seed questions, because this encourages more people to talk more.

 The next presenter starts immediately at the 10 minute mark because we want to keep things fast and on track.

+## Six Slide Ideas

+If you're a presenter and you're seeking slide ideas, here are [six slide ideas](six-slide-ideas/).
+You can even time your presentation to one minute per slide, which makes it easy to stay on track.

 ## Date & Time